Sanglorian/orcus/Orcus Player Options - current.md

 ### Grounding Shard
 Your shield’s phrenic powers extend deep into the earth, grounding you against enemy attacks that threaten to move you from your position without your approval.

-**Prerequisite:**  Shield Shard, 11th level
+**Prerequisite:**  Shield Shard

-**Benefit:** Any time someone performs a push against you, lower the number of squares you are pushed by 1 (minimum 0).
+**Benefit:** Any time you would be pushed, pulled or shunted, reduce the number of squares you are moved by 1 (minimum 0).
+*Level 11:* Reduce the number of squares by 2 (minimum 0).

 ### Immovable Shield
 Your shield shard now bonds, almost permanently, with the ground if you don’t move, redirecting much of the force in enemy attacks into the earth below you.

-**Prerequisite:**  Grounding Shard, Shield Shard, 11th level
+**Prerequisite:**  Grounding Shard, Shield Shard

 **Benefit:** If you do not move at all during your round, you gain resistance 5 until the beginning of your next turn.
 This stacks with any other forms of resistance you might have.

-**Special:** *Level 11:* Resistance 10. *Level 21:* Resistance 15.
+*Level 11:* Resistance 10.
+*Level 21:* Resistance 15.

 ### Offensive Shield
 Even as you protect yourself, your shard has learned that at times a good offense is the best defense, allowing you to use the shield shard as a weapon against enemies not expecting it.